Three Young Texans (1954)

 Three Young Texans (1954) posterJeffrey Hunter is a hard-working cowboy named Johnny Colt, who stashes away every cent he earns in hopes of restocking his father’s ranch after a drought wiped out their herd.

-His friends include the far more carefree Tony Ballew (Keefe Brasselle), who’s more prone to lose his earnings at a gambling table; and fiesty Rusty Blair (Mitzi Gaynor), who turns the heads of both young men in spite of her tomboyish tendencies.
+His friends include the carefree Tony Ballew (Keefe Brasselle), who’s more prone to lose his earnings at a gambling table; and feisty Rusty Blair (Mitzi Gaynor), who turns the heads of both young men in spite of her tomboyish tendencies.

 But right now, Johnny’s biggest problem isn’t vying Tony for Rusty’s affection.
 It’s his father, who routinely travels south of the border to play poker, hoping to win a stake that will restore his family’s financial security.

-But Johnny overhears the plans and decides he’ll rob the train first to keep his old man out of trouble.
+But Johnny overhears the plans and decides he’ll rob the train first to keep his father out of trouble.
 Then, when the smoke has cleared, he’ll return the loot.

 Problem is, Tony quickly guesses who robbed the train and where Johnny stashed the stolen money.
 And Tony figures this is his one and only shot to make a quick $50,000.